Equivariant stable sheaves and toric GIT: Descent of equivariant sheaves under toric GIT

 \section{Descent of equivariant sheaves under toric GIT}

 In this section we study the descent of equivariant reflexive sheaves under toric GIT quotients.
-We denote by $X$ a projective toric variety, polarized by an equivariant line bundle $L$.
-We keep the notations of the previous section.
+We denote by $X$ a projective toric variety, polarized by an ample equivariant line bundle $L$.
+We retain the notation of the previous section.